Appearance

 import userEvent from '@testing-library/user-event';

-import Button from './Button';
+import EmptyState from '@/components/EmptyState';

-describe('Button', () => {
+describe('EmptyState', () => {

-it('renders with the correct label', () => {
+it('always renders the title', () => {

 });

-it('calls onClick when clicked', async () => {
+it('calls onClick when the CTA button is clicked', async () => {

-const handleClick = vi.fn();
+const onClick = vi.fn();

 });